-Appeals are considered by the school's placement committee and/or principal.
-They will check the school has correctly applied the and confirm your address.
+Appeals are considered by the school's enrolment committee and/or principal.
+They will check the school has correctly applied the Placement Policy.
 They will consider whether the school’s Enrolment Management Plan (if it has one) has been followed.

 They will also consider appeals on compassionate grounds on a case-by-case basis.
 Families will need to demonstrate that exceptional circumstances make an enrolment at their local school unsuitable for their child.

 If your appeal to the school is unsuccessful and you are not satisfied the school has correctly applied the Placement Policy or adequately considered your circumstances, you can escalate the appeal to your local .
-The timeline for appeals to the regional office is detailed in the enrolment information pack.
+The timeline for appeals to the regional office is detailed in the .

 Appeals to the regional office are considered by a panel of senior department staff who provide advice and a recommendation to the Regional Director.